 There's no denying the U-Turn Orbit Plus looked striking with its red plinth and acrylic platter.
 I also appreciate that the tonearm has been upgraded from the original Orbit with a new gimbal bearing.
 While it's better sounding than I remember from the original, the U-Turn couldn't compete with the sound of the others.
 It sounded truncated with a lack of extended high frequencies, and on the hardware side the lack of a cue lever felt like a glaring omission.
 Note that you can also get this model with a built-in preamp for $70 more.

-If you're just starting out in vinyl, or looking for cheap turntables to give as a gift, the inexpensive Audio Technica AT-LP60 belt-drive turntable is a good option with fully automatic operaton.
+If you're just starting out in vinyl, or looking for cheap turntables to give as a gift, the inexpensive Audio Technica AT-LP60 belt drive turntable is a good option with fully automatic operaton.
 While I didn't test it directly against the other five, I have listened to it previously.
 Even with speakers such as the Bowers & Wilkins 606, the LP60 was able to give a convincing and musical performance.
-Read CNET's review
+Plus, that fully automatic operation really helps.
+Read CNET's review.

 What does $300 buy you?